mever-team/visloc-estimation/README.md

-# visloc-estimation-icmr21
+# visloc-estimation
-Implementation of paper "Leveraging EfficientNet and Contrastive Learning for Accurate Global-scale Location Estimation"
+Implementation of papers "Leveraging EfficientNet and Contrastive Learning for Accurate Global-scale Location Estimation" and "Leveraging Selective Prediction for Reliable Image Geolocation"